 No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
 As a result, state record reporting laws are critical to ensuring the accuracy and effectiveness of the background check system.

-As noted in the section entitled Mental Health-Related Prohibited Categories, persons with specific mental health issues are barred by California law from possessing, purchasing, receiving, attempting to purchase or receive, or having control or custody of any firearm.2 With certain limited exceptions, courts must submit an electronic report to the California Department of Justice (“DOJ”), within one court day, when they adjudicate someone to be a danger to others as a result of a mental disorder or mental illness, a mentally disordered sex offender, not guilty of a crime by reason of insanity, mentally incompetent to stand trial, or placed under conservatorship because the individual is gravely disabled due to a mental disorder.3
+As noted in the section entitled Firearm Prohibitions in California, California law’s eligibility requirements are generally broader than federal law and disqualify more people from accessing firearms based on serious histories of mental instability or impairments.3 With certain limited exceptions, courts must submit an electronic report to the California Department of Justice (“DOJ”), within one court day, when they adjudicate someone to be a danger to others as a result of a mental disorder or mental illness, a mentally disordered sex offender, not guilty of a crime by reason of insanity, mentally incompetent to stand trial, or placed under conservatorship because the individual is gravely disabled due to a mental disorder.4

-Proposition 63, enacted by California voters in 2016, requires the state Department of Justice to report relevant prohibited person records to the FBI’s NICS system.
+Proposition 63, enacted by California voters in 2016, requires the state Department of Justice to report relevant records regarding people who are ineligible to possess firearms to the FBI’s NICS background check system.

 - Cal.
 Welf. & Inst.
 Code §§ 8100, 8103.

 - Cal.
 Welf. & Inst.
 Code § 8103(a)(2), (b)(2), (c)(2), (d)(2), (e)(2).

 - Cal.
 Welf. & Inst.
 Code § 8103(f)(2), (g)(2).